 Red or blue toes

 Toes that turn blue when exposed to cold might signal Raynaud’s disease.
-This is a disorder of the blood vessels supplying the skin according to Cedars Sinai Medical Center.
+This is a disorder of the blood vessels supplying the skin.
 Certain parts of the body, such as the toes and fingers, become numb and turn blue when exposed to cool temperatures or when you are under stress.
 People with Raynaud’s disease often take precautions such as always covering their hands and feet when going outdoors in the cool weather.